leticiamendonca-zz/keptn.github.io/content/docs/develop/reference/slo/index.md

 the current result is compared to the average of the three previous results.

-## Evaluation Time Frame

-You usually want to evaluate the SLIs of a service after a test has been executed or after a certain amount of live traffic has hit that service.
-With `evaluation_time_frame` you can specify the time frame for which the SLIs will be evaluated against the objectives.
-You can specify the `start` and the `period` of the time frame.

 ## Objectives

-An objective consists of an SLI and a `pass` and `needs_approval` value that can be positive or negative.
+An objective consists of an SLI and `pass` and `needs_approval` values that can be positive or negative. `pass` represents the upper limit up to which an evaluation is successful. `needs_approval` describes the border where an approval is needed to pass the evaluation.
+Both values must be stated in percent.
+All values beyond `pass` and `needs_approval` result in failed SLOs.

 # Example

+Assume we have a service with the following SLOs.

 ```yaml
 service_filter: